-- If we have a method which takes no arguments, then we still have to have one argument.
+- If we have a method that takes no arguments, then we still have to have one argument.

 - This is similar to this pointer in C++ and this reference in Java.

-__init__ method is similar to constructors in C++ and Java.
-Constructors are used to initialize the object’s state.
-Like methods, a constructor also contains collection of statements(i.e. instructions) that are executed at time of Object creation.
+The __init__ method is similar to constructors in C++ and Java.
+Constructors are used to initializing the object’s state.
+Like methods, a constructor also contains a collection of statements(i.e. instructions) that are executed at the time of Object creation.
 It is run as soon as an object of a class is instantiated.
 The method is useful to do any initialization you want to do with your object.

 Hello, my name is Nikhil